alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-15.md

 Use lifecycle methods to initialize and deinitialize your web component.

 The **connectedCallback()** method is called when the component is added to the DOM.
-Use this to start timers set initial property values, measure the size the size of the component.
+Use this to start timers, set initial property values or measure the size of the component.

 The **disconnectedCallback()** method is called when the component is removed from the DOM.
 Use this to clean up.
 Do things like stop timers, and free resources that you may be using.